zabaras/inn-surrogate/3D/README.md

 <p align="center">
  <img src="images/Pic1-2.png" width="350">
  </p>
-he first row corresponds to the actual log-permeability field for each depth D and a 3-D view.
+The first row corresponds to the actual log-permeability field for each depth D and a 3-D view.
 The second row corresponds to the mean for all the samples for each depth (D) and a 3-D view.
 The third row shows a sample at each depth D and a 3-D view

 ## Dataset